galettilab/Plant-life-form-scripts/README.md

 The most recent and optimized scripts start with a header that contains script description and last updated data and have some notes with a description of functions or syntax throughout the script.

-Here I make available the scripts and main data table to make it works.
+Here I make available all the scripts that I used.

+For more information access: https://github.com/yuri-eco/BIOTA-plant-life-form-scripts